roshkondeua/extented-Sshd4a/README.md

 ## Device support:

+- Standard Android:
   - Requires minimal Android 11 (API 30)
   - Supported/tested up to Android 15 (API 35).
+- Android/Google TV
+  - Not supported on versions 11/12
+  - Supported/tested on the Google TV emulator version 13/14.
+  - Not tested on actual TV's; all feedback with brand/models welcome!

 ## Android Permissions: